dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

 ## Step 2: Include the Library

-Add the SDK to your new project.
-Please read [Add the SDK](#add-the-sdk) section for more details.
+Please read [Add the SDK](#add-the-sdk) section for instructions on how to add the SDK to your Android project.

 ## Step 3: Initialize the License

 The first step in code configuration is to include a valid license in the `MRZScannerConfig` object, which is used when launching the scanner.

-We first start with the package imports and then start implementing the MainActivity class, which starts with some simple Android UI configuration and creating the TextView that will display the results, followed by defining the license via the `setLicense` method of `MRZScannerConfig`.
+We first start with the package imports and then proceed to implementing the MainActivity class.
+That begins with configuring the `TextView` to display the MRZ document info once it is recognized, followed by defining the license via the `setLicense` method of `MRZScannerConfig`.

 <div class="sample-code-prefix"></div>
 >- Java